frogsfrogs/frogsfrogs.github.io/journal/_posts/2023-10-16-idonthateyou.md

 We meet, and we say goodbye.
 <br>
 never in any of these dreams do I hate you
-but when I wake up I find myself wishing I did.
+but when I wake up I really wish I did.
 <br>
 <!-- how lonely it is, to be a boy.
 how painful, to be called a girl.